ginrod/TakeHomeAssessment/README.md

 A walkthrough demo is available for both:

 - General users exploring the app.
-See the video (comming soon*)
+See the video [here](https://www.loom.com/share/554a75c8684f4bf2ba29cee44573fd2d)

 - Developers reviewing the code.
 See the video (comming soon*)